1876070677/1876070677/README.md

   :wave: Hi~ I received a B.S. degree in 2023 from the School of Computer Science and Information Engineering </br>
   in the Catholic University of Korea. :school:</br>
   I am currently a M.S. student at the School of Computer Science and Information Engineering of the Catholic University of Korea. </br>
-  My current research interests include software engineering and web engineering. </br>
+  My research topic is identification of microservices.</br>
   I usually use Java & Spring for development.
-In my publications, i also analyse java open source web apps.</br></br>
+In my publications, I also analyse java open-source web apps.</br></br>
   I've deployed a few web apps on Docker.
 The deployed web apps can be found on the following websites.</br>
   1) My portfolio website: https://blog.shbox.kr (Currently not used) </br>
   2) Trinity Parser: https://parser.dobby.kr (This website shows some of the parsed information from our university's student management system) </br></br>